-While I regularly deep clean the house because of my toddler, spring cleaning gets into all sorts of nooks and crannies that only get cleaned once in a while.
+While I regularly deep clean the house because I have a kid and 2 cats, spring cleaning gets into all sorts of nooks and crannies and behind appliances that only get cleaned once in a while.

 My spring cleaning routine hits almost every part of the house inside and out.
 However, it is built around my own regular cleaning schedule.
 When you start your own spring cleaning routine you will need to keep your own regular cleaning schedule in mind.

 My cleaning schedule varies from week to week.
 Some weeks I do a major cleaning in which I spend an hour cleaning the whole house.
 Other weeks I spend 15 minutes every day cleaning a room.

 I vacuum at least 2 times a week.
 Hard floors, like wood or tile, get washed once weekly.
 I dust, wash windows, and clean marks off walls at least once a week.
 My bathroom gets cleaned up to 3 times a week.
 I know that seems like a lot but I have a toddler boy and well … you can understand.

 Finally, my normal cleaning routine includes things like scrubbing grout, getting into corners and nooks and crannies.
 So when it comes to spring cleaning I clean things that only need to be cleaned a few times a year.